In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 If you need help troubleshooting plugins, go here:

 Contact Your Web Host

-If none of the above solutions help to resolve the problem, contact your web host.
+If none of the above solutions help to resolve the issue, contact your web hosting provider.

 In addition to the information above, check out this video on how to fix ‘The page isn’t redirecting properly’ error from the team at MyThemeShop: